 In case of minors who are below the age of twelve, the parents can choose to either submit the application in person, or they can also submit it via email.
 If they are submitting it by email, then the application has to be signed by both parents, has to be authorized by a notary agency, and must also bear the APOSTILLE seal.
 The application fee for the Cyprus passport application of a minor is €45.

-It is immensely beneficial to acquire a citizenship of Cyprus and be in possession of a Cypriot passport.
+There are several Cyprus citizenship benefits and be in possession of a Cypriot passport.
 The privileges associated with it are really amazing and would be advantageous for those who are seeking second citizenship or wish to give up their earlier citizenship completely.
 There are certain problems associated with Cyprus, such as unemployment issues, and some of its major cities being overcrowded.
 However, the pros of Cypriot citizenship quite easily outweigh the cons, and thus, it is a great idea to apply for the citizenship of this beautiful country.

 Let our experts help guide you through the process of securing a second citizenship that suits your needs.
 Register with us now!